Check out the different self-ride and guided heli-biking route options:

 End up on Cairnmuir Road after a fun and free flowing downhill.
 Finish the ride along an olive grove, cherry orchard and plenty of vineyards that will welcome you for a quick tasting before pulling into Carrick Winery and Restaurant or the historic Bannockburn Pub for refreshments and nibbles.

-*** This route is closed for lambing from 15 September - 31 October each year. ***
+*** This route is closed for lambing from 15 September - after Labour Weekend (approx 25 October) each year. ***